Skip to main content

 How to apply

-You apply for both types of grant through the main student finance application.
+You apply for both types of grant through student finance.
 It’s best to apply before your course starts, but you can still apply up to nine months from the start of the academic year.

 How the grants are paid

-The Maintenance Grant and the Special Support Grant will be paid into your bank account by Student Finance NI at the start of each term at the same time as any Student Loan for Maintenance.
+The Maintenance Grant and the Special Support Grant will be paid into your bank account by Student Finance NI at the start of each term at the same time as any Maintenance Loan.

 Maintenance Loan